byt3loss/byt3loss/README.md

 ## Repos

 My mind is constantly thinking about new projects.
-Here's just the 10% some of them.
+Here's just the 10% of them.

 - [Zombie Relay](https://github.com/byt3loss/ZombieRelay) 🧟‍♀️ - An Alpine container for reverse tunneling remote services via SSH without exposing your host.
 Designed to die and rise again, just like a zombie.
 - [Offensive Scripts](https://github.com/byt3loss/OffensiveScripts) 😈 - My collection of scripts, developed during CTFs, for exploiting vulnerabilities, chaining exploits, or automating tasks.